These are the five highest GDPR fines in November 2024

 The Finnish Data Protection Authority found significant deficiencies in data processing that violate several provisions of the General Data Protection Regulation:

-3. Lack of choice: Users had no option to refuse the service or prevent the transfer of their data.
-This constitutes a violation of the basic principles of data processing in accordance with Art.
-5 GDPR.
+3. Lack of choice: Users did not have the option of refusing the service or using the Transmission of their data.
+This represents a Infringement against the basic principles of data processing according to Art.
+5 GDPR represent.

 In addition to imposing a fine of 2.4 million euros, the Finnish Data Protection Agency ordered Posti Jakelu Oy to revise its data processing practices to ensure compliance with the General Data Protection Regulation.
 The most important requirements included

-• Clear and transparent information for users to give them the opportunity to consent to or refuse the processing of their data.
+• Clear and transparent information for users to give them the opportunity to follow the Processing of their data or to reject it.

 • Introduction of technical and organizational measures to ensure that the data processing processes comply with the principles of "privacy by design" and "privacy by default".